Milwaukie 503.395.0360

 When do Pipes Freeze?

-1. Never use open flames or high-heat sources to thaw frozen pipes, as this creates fire and pipe damage risks.
+1. Never use open flames or high-heat sources to thaw frozen pipes, as this poses a risk of fire and pipe damage.

 2. Apply gentle heat using hair dryers, heating pads, or warm towels to thaw pipes gradually.